 What is an oxymoron in literature?

-Oxymoron is a figure of speech that uses two opposing words or contradictory words to convey a new idea.
-A common oxymoron example is “bittersweet”—the two root words, bitter and sweet, are inherently contradictory.
+Another common oxymoron example is “bittersweet” — the two root words, “bitter” and “sweet,” are inherently contradictory.
 Paired together, however, they create a deeper meaning.
 We see that two things that shouldn’t exist together do, in fact, coexist inside us all the time.

 The word “oxymoron” comes from two Greek words which actually form their own oxymoron: oxus, which means “sharp,” and mōros, which means “dull-witted.”
 This sounds like two words that contradict each other.
 Like all good oxymorons, however, it contains another meaning: an oxymoron uses a phrase that sounds foolish (“dull-witted”) to communicate something wise (“sharp”).